Poikilos/integratoredu/README.md

 commit notes: use etc/upgrade-data-20171008 yet to migrate to the intermediate structure used by this version.

 ## Changes
+* (2017-11-15) cleaned up time counting code for billing reports (multi-week list now can display values since subtotal logic [see use of key_totals_by_end_date] is corrected)
+* (2017-11-15) added "Mark as Duplicate" button
+* (2017-11-15) corrected usages of fun.splitext result
+* (2017-11-15) show multiple initials where appropriate
+* (2017-11-15) added invoicing by adding then viewing billing cycles (click Year in reports for a section where enabled--care by default)
 * (2017-11-15) migrated to 0.2.0 file structure.
 Instructions (MUST be done in this order): stop integratoredu, upgrade integratoredu, run ./etc/upgrade-data-20171008, start integratoredu.
 * (2017-11-15) repaired scrollto (was using ssf_i, named anchor should be generated using item_i, and only place in first column where ssf_i is 0)
 * (2017-11-15) fixed issue where non-string sent to peek_object (including indirectly via has_setting) causes major error (now, warning is shown in console instead and string operations are not attempted)